Master of Cybersecurity and Threat Intelligence (MCTI)

 How to Apply

 Please apply online at Applying to Guelph.
 We will process applications after we receive proof of payment of the application fee and all required documentation.
+Please note, we will not be able to pre-evaluate any documents or any applications, and must receive all the required documentation before your application can be examined.

 - Applicants require a four-year honours degree in computer science or computer engineering, or another discipline with a minor in computer science or computer engineering.